JBZoo/CSV-Blueprint/README.md

       only_lowercase: true              # String is only lower-case.
 Example: "hello world"
       only_uppercase: true              # String is only upper-case.
 Example: "HELLO WORLD"
       only_capitalize: true             # String is only capitalized.
 Example: "Hello World"
+      word_count: 10                    # Integer only.
+Exact count of words in the string.
+Example: "Hello World, 123" - 2 words only (123 is not a word)
+      min_word_count: 1                 # Integer only.
+Min count of words in the string.
+Example: "Hello World.
+123" - 2 words only (123 is not a word)
+      max_word_count: 5                 # Integer only.
+Max count of words in the string Example: "Hello World!
+123" - 2 words only (123 is not a word)
+      at_least_contains: [ a, b ]       # At least one of the string must be in the CSV value.
+Case-sensitive.
+      all_must_contain: [ a, b, c ]     # All the strings must be part of a CSV value.
+Case-sensitive.
+      str_ends_with: " suffix"          # Case-sensitive.
+Example: "Hello World suffix"
+      str_starts_with: "prefix "        # Case-sensitive.
+Example: "prefix Hello World"

       # Decimal and integer numbers
       min: 10                           # Can be integer or float, negative and positive